tdeheurles/hive/example/helloworld/part5.md

 And that's all

 ### deploy our application
-Now that our cluster is, we can [deploy our application](part6.md).
+Now that our cluster is up, we can [deploy our application](part6.md).